LudvigOlsen/cvms/cran-comments.md

 There are currently no downstream dependencies, as it is a new package.

 ## Resubmission notes
-I have fixed the Description and added dontrun to multiple examples, and shortened the examples as well, in case dontrun doesn't work.
+I have added a reference to the Description.
-R CMD Check does not complain about long examples anymore.